-A class file whose version number is greater than or equal to 50.0 (§4.1) must be verified using the type checking rules given in this section.
+A class file whose version number is 50.0 or above (§4.1) must be verified using the type checking rules given in this section.

 If, and only if, a class file's version number equals 50.0, then if the type checking fails, a Java Virtual Machine implementation may choose to attempt to perform verification by type inference (§4.10.2).